GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	--role=roles/storage.legacyBucketReader
 ```

 12. This is an optional step.
-If you plan to create any configurations which are set to auto update, you'll also need to create a Cloud Scheduler entry:
+If you plan to create Tag Engine configs with auto refresh, you'll also need to create a Cloud Scheduler entry to trigger the tag updates:

 ```
 gcloud scheduler jobs create http scheduled_auto_updates1 \